RachieCodes/Rachiesqueek/README.md

-- 👋 Hi, I’m Rachel Johnson
+- 👋 Hi, I’m Rachel Johnson!
-- 👀 I’m interested in web devlopment, machine learning, programing languages, NPL, and AI
+- 👀 I’m interested in web devlopment, machine learning, programing languages, NPL, and AI.
-- 🌱 I’m currently learning at UNT.
+- 🌱 I’m currently a graduate from UNT and learning from passion projects.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me using my email: Rachel.Johnson.2000@live.com

 <!---
 Rachiesqueek/Rachiesqueek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.